-Money, fame and love influence our decisions and behaviors.
+Money has an influence on our decisions and behaviors.
 Our culture teaches us from an early age that wealth provides security and more life opportunities.

-Money provides opportunities like taking exotic trips, buying magnificent homes, and we are told that it increases the probability that hot people of the opposite sex will fall all over us.
+Money provides opportunities like taking exotic trips or buying magnificent homes.
+We are told that it increases the probability that desirable people of the opposite sex will fall all over us.

 This is the world telling you what to do.
-Don’t limit yourself to what people around you say or think either, be it your parents, spouse, mentors, teachers, colleagues, or whoever.
+Don’t limit yourself to what people around you say or think!
+It doesn’t matter who these people are; be it your parents, spouse, mentors, teachers, or colleagues.
 My challenge to you is to find out why you seek money!

 - Do you like what you see?